 In recent years, video-based re-identification has made great advances.
 Video sequences provide visual and temporal information that can be obtained using object tracking algorithms in practical video surveillance applications.

-However, the annotation difficulty limits the scalability of supervised methods in large-scale camera networks, which drives the need for unsupervised video re-identification.
+However, the annotation difficulty limits the scalability of supervised methods in large-scale camera networks enabled by distributed Edge AI, which drives the need for unsupervised video re-identification.

-The difference between unsupervised learning and supervised learning is the availability of labels (annotated data).
+The difference between unsupervised learning and supervised learning is the availability of labels (image annotation).
 An intuitive idea for unsupervised learning is to estimate Re-identification labels as accurately as possible, which is called “cross-camera label estimation”.

 The estimated labels are subsequently used in feature learning to train robust re-ID models.